psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 Anecdotes

 Two travellers, ready to die with hunger thirst, came to a churlish farmer's begging some little matter to satisfy their stomachs.
 The Mistress of the house, some servants, and children only were at home.
-"Good people," said the dame, (who as churlish as her husband) "it is but six miles to the next town, where you may every thing you, want, and we have neither bread nor victuals in the house."
+'Good people,' said the dame, (who as churlish as her husband) 'it is but six miles to the next town, where you may every thing you, want, and we have neither bread nor victuals in the house.'
 Said one of the travellers 'as for your bread and victuals, we want neither, can you oblige us with a tolerable large flint stone?'
-"What for?"
+'What for?'
 'To make us some soup.'
-'Oh! if that be ail,' said the ill-natured Jezebel, 'there are flints enough in the yard, but who the deuce told you a soup was made out of stones?"
+'Oh! if that be ail,' said the ill-natured Jezebel, 'there are flints enough in the yard, but who the deuce told you a soup was made out of stones?'
 'If you will have patience' said the traveller, 'and only assist us with a little water, you shall see'.
 'How much water do you want?'
-'About a gallon."
+'About a gallon.'
 The maid was immediately ordered to put it on the fire.
 The traveller then went into the yard, and having, with great seeming circumspection, picked up a stone, washed it as clean as possible, and as soon as the water boiled soused it into the pot.
 After it had lain about a quarter of an hour, he gets a spoon. and tasting it, calls the landlady; 'Here ma'am, only take a drop, has not it a most excellent favour?'
 'A flavour?' cries she, 'the water is just as it was before'.
 The other traveller now put in his word, 'you have forgot to put in the pot herbs' 'Faith, so I did,' cried his comrade, 'I thought it wanted something.'
 'Prythee, good dame, let us have a few pot-herbs out of the garden, [and as the maid was going for them] bring also, added he, a cabbage, some onions, and two or three carrots; I know I never failed of making soup out of a stone in my life.'
 'I'll be shot', says the farmer's wife, 'if you'll make it now.'
 'You shall see.
 Come let me have a little salt and pepper.'
 He now seasoned the water, and after the garden stuff had boiled some time, he tasted the soup again, handing the spoon a second time to the farmer's wife, with, 'How is it at present?'
-"Why," said she, it is something better; but you'll never make soup of it.'
-'Faith!' savs he, smacking his lips, 'I think it is excellent already: have you ever a bit of beef in the house?"
-'I don't know but there is,' said she, "about two or three ls of a neck."
+'Why,' said she, 'it is something better; but you'll never make soup of it.'
+'Faith!' says he, smacking his lips, 'I think it is excellent already: have you ever a bit of beef in the house?'
+'I don't know but there is,' said she, 'about two or three ls of a neck.'
 'Nothing better— let me have it directly, with half a dozen burnt crusts of bread.'
-These ingredients were allowed him like the rest After a proper time he declared the soup was ready, and calling for a dish, poured it out, the stone appearing in the middle.
+These ingredients were allowed him like the rest.
+After a proper time he declared the soup was ready, and calling for a dish, poured it out, the stone appearing in the middle.
 Every one tasted, and declared it was excellent.
 'Heaven bless you,' cried the farmer's wife, 'let me have a receipt— my good man will be pleased'.
-'Give me a piece of paper', said the traveller, and I'll write it down fer you," which he did as follows:— *A Receipt to make Stone Soup.* 'Take a large stone, put it into a sufficient quantity of boiling water: properly season it with pepper and salt; and three or four pounds of good beef, a handful of pot herbs, some onions, a cabbage, and three or four carrots; when the soup is made the stone may be thrown away.'
+'Give me a piece of paper', said the traveller, and I'll write it down fer you,' which he did as follows:— *A Receipt to make Stone Soup.* 'Take a large stone, put it into a sufficient quantity of boiling water: properly season it with pepper and salt; and three or four pounds of good beef, a handful of pot herbs, some onions, a cabbage, and three or four carrots; when the soup is made the stone may be thrown away.'

 ```